MEET THE TEAM

 Dr. Duk Kim

-Dr. Duk Kim is an Associate Professor of Political Science at St. Ambrose University and an International Relations specialist who teaches and writes in the field of international politics.
+Dr. Duk Kim is a professor of political science at St. Ambrose University and an International Relations specialist who teaches and writes in the field of international politics.
 He obtained his Ph.D. from University of Missouri.
 As President of WACQC, Duk has brought a new level of structure and professionalism.

 EVENTS COMMITTEE CHAIR